alanrogers/eghop/src/index.md

    patterns of population movement, interaction, and replacement in sub-Saharan Africa.
 Presenter: Ke Wang and Stephan Schiffels.

-    * "Here, we report genome-wide data from 20 ancient sub-Saharan African individuals, including the first reported ancient DNA from the DRC, Uganda, and Botswana.
+    * "We report genome-wide data from 20 ancient sub-Saharan African individuals, including the first reported ancient DNA from the DRC, Uganda, and Botswana.
 These data demonstrate the contraction of diverse, once contiguous hunter-gatherer populations, and suggest the resistance to interaction with incoming pastoralists of delayed-return foragers in aquatic environments. ...
 In Botswana, we show that Bantu ancestry post-dates admixture between pastoralists and foragers, suggesting an earlier spread of pastoralism than farming to southern Africa."

 * Sep 21 [Gokhman, et al. 2019][gokhman20:cell] Reconstructing Denisovan
 anatomy using DNA methylation maps.
 Presenter: David Gokhman.